Ast3risk-ops/website/content/Blog/blend_v4/index.md

 <h1>THIS GUIDE IS NOW IRRELEVANT!</h1>

-Please see the new, ISO-based install guide on our [preview docs](https://blend-docs-material.pages.dev/install/normal-pc).
+Please see the new, ISO-based install guide on the blendOS [website](https://blendos.co/install/normal-pc).

 {{< /alert >}}